Written by: Greg Ellifritz

 Like most cops, I wore soft armor every day at work.
 I’m proud to say that I’ve never worked a single patrol shift without wearing armor.
 I also have rifle plate armor that I occasionally (but not often) wear.
 I guess putting the stuff on every day for 25 years makes me a reasonable authority to speak on the subject.

 First, a few clarifications…

 There are two basic classes of body armor.
-The first is known as “soft body armor” and is what most cops wear under their uniform shirts.
+The first is known as “soft body armor” and is what most cops wear under their uniform shirts or in exterior vest carriers.
 This armor is reasonably light and flexible and made of synthetic materials like Kevlar and Spectra Shield.
 This type of armor is classified by threat level (the type of bullets they protect against).
 Current NIJ threat levels are (in order from least protection to most protection) Level IIA, Level II, and Level IIIA.

 In order to stop rifle rounds, you’ll need “hard” or “plate” armor.
 This armor is made of ceramic, a solid composite, or steel.
 It is rated with the NIJ classifications of Level III and Level IV.
 See the chart below from Howard’s Uniform Supply to see the particulars for each type of armor

 I’m guessing that most of you reading this don’t currently own any body armor.
 I think this is a hole in your self defense preparations.
 If you acknowledge the possibility that you might get into a gunfight, you should be thinking about protecting yourself as well.
 Body armor will save your life.
 If you are a prepper or anticipating some type of economic or societal collapse, I think that a ballistic vest will likely be a better investment than yet another case of ammunition.
 You won’t be able to fire that ammo or eat all that stored food if you get shot and die because you didn’t have body armor.